-The work of preserving and restoring continues as fast as money allows.
-In recent years the re-roofing of the Nave, Spire and N. Transept was achieved - the last, in 1967, cost over £1000.
-The Chancel, Lady Chapel and S. Transept must be done before long.
-Cheques to "East Meon Church Restoration Fund" sent to The Vicar, East Meon Vicarage, Petersfield, Hants, would be a great encouragement and help.
-There is a Wall Safe near the door.
+The work of preserving and restoring the Church continues as fast as money allows.
+Thousands of pounds are needed: a lot of The Work is urgent.
+The Cheques to "East Meon Church Restoration Fund" sent to The Vicar, East Meon Vicarage, Petersfield, Hants, would be a great encouragement and help.
+There is a Wall Safe near the door for contributions, please.